Help us improve your experience.

 6. Under Applications/Services, configure the following values:

-Using the Right Arrow (>), move specific service=icmp-all to the right pane to activate it before you click OK.
+Using the Right Arrow (>), move specific service=icmp-all to the right pane to activate it, then click OK.

-7. Configure Action=Permit, and retain the default values for the remaining fields.
+7. Configure an Action of Permit, and retain the default values for the remaining fields.

 Note:

-9. On the Deploy page, check the Run now option and click OK.
+10. On the Deploy window that appears, check the Run now option, then click OK.

-Service locations get the updated rule set after few minutes.
+Service locations receive the updated rule set after few minutes.

-10. Select Administration > Jobs to view the status and progress of the deployed job.
+11. Select Admin > Jobs to view the status and progress of the deployed job.

-In the preceding tasks, you completed several actions to set up an IPsec tunnels in Juniper Secure Edge and have deployed the Secure Edge policy in Juniper Security Director Cloud.
+In the previous tasks, you completed several actions to set up IPsec tunnels in Juniper Secure Edge and have deployed the Secure Edge policy in Juniper Security Director Cloud.
 The final step in Security Director Cloud is to collect configuration data for each site.
-You'll need these details to complete the secure edge connector configuration (Create Secure Edge Connectors in the Juniper Mist Cloud Portal) in the Juniper Mist™ cloud to set up an IPsec tunnel.
 In this step, you'll note down the details of the sites you created.

 Note:

-An automated configuration push to synchronize between Juniper Security Director Cloud and Juniper Mist cloud option not available.
+An automated configuration push option to synchronize between Juniper Security Director Cloud and Mist cloud is not available.

 To get IPsec tunnel configuration parameters to apply in Juniper Security Director Cloud:

-Note down the following details, which you will use in Create Secure Edge Connectors in the Juniper Mist Cloud Portal:
+Note down the following details, which you will use in the next step to Create Secure Edge Connectors in the Juniper Mist Portal:

 • Pre-Shared Key